shaned24/easy-openvpn-pkg/docs/installation.md

 ```

 You probably need to connect home plug manually if you copy the client
-ovpn file to home directory and connect client to server with it.
+ovpn file to your home directory and connect client to server with it.

 ```
 $ snap connect easy-openvpn:home :home